 What to Do in New Orleans in March

 This post covers New Orleans in March, including a top 10 list of things to do, free activities, things to do at night as well as with kids and is updated for 2018.
 March means warmer weather and lots of free outdoor music.
-If you are coming at the start or end of the month, then you might want to read our February and April guides.

 This list features some of the most exciting and entertaining activities that you’ll find in NOLA during the month of March.
 We will mention if an item in the top 10 is also free, family-friendly or part or a good nighttime option, but you could also click on these options at the top of the page to take you to these sections for more ideas.
 For tips on the most popular activities in New Orleans, check out our ghost, swamp, plantation, and riverboat tour posts.